 About the Project

 We work closely with GPs and medical practitioners, other community groups, organisations and custodians of green spaces.
-This allows us to offer a wide range of nature-related opportunities in Nottingham to people who would otherwise struggle to access them.
+This allows us to offer a wide range of nature and heritage-related opportunities across Nottinghamshire to people who would otherwise struggle to access them.
 We run successfully thanks to the hard work and commitment of our wonderful volunteers.